Crypto Capital Gains Calculation in France: The 150 VH bis Portfolio Method (2026)

 • Formula: gain = disposal price − (total acquisition price × disposal price / total portfolio value at disposal).

-• Total acquisition price is cumulative and is reduced proportionally as disposals occur.
+• The total acquisition price is cumulative and is reduced proportionally as disposals occur.

 • Crypto-to-crypto is not taxable but must still be tracked for portfolio valuation.